 Oil's run up over 70% this year because of the Iran conflict.
 Energy costs are baked into almost everything, and that pressure hasn't fully shown up in inflation data yet.

-Gold pulled back this week because a stronger dollar created headwinds.
-But the conditions that drove gold from $3,000 to $5,000 are still there.
+Gold has pulled back at times when a stronger dollar created headwinds.
+But the conditions that drove gold to these historically high levels are still there.

 Does a higher gold price mean you should sell now?